• Skip to primary navigation

 With frozen breasts, the label will tell you if your turkey breast is "pre-brined" or "injected."
 This is fine, and it will be moist and favorable if we don't screw it up.

-How to brine a turkey breast if indicated?
-If you are sure your turkey is not injected or brined, adding a simple brine of 1 gallon of water, 1 cup of salt, and ½ cup of sugar for 12 to 24 hours would be good.
-See How to Brine a Turkey for a complete guide for more details.
+If you are sure your turkey has not been injected or brined, you can add a simple brine of 1 gallon of water, 1 cup of salt, and ½ cup of sugar for 12 to 24 hours.
+See How to Brine a Turkey for a complete guide and more details.

 🥣How to make turkey gravy